 Accessibility options on your phone or computer

-The Stadia app is compatible with some accessibility features on your Android phone, iPhone, or computer.
-To use a feature in the Stadia app , first enable it in your device's accessibility settings.
-To access Stadia on your computer, you will need the Chrome browser, which also lets you use Chrome's accessibility extensions.
+The Stadia app is compatible with some accessibility features on your Android phone, iPhone® or iPad®, or computer.
+To use a feature in the Stadia app , enable the feature in your device's accessibility settings first.
+To access Stadia on your computer, you'll need the Chrome browser, which lets you use Chrome's accessibility extensions.

 At this time, you can't use the screen reader for gameplay or for social features like chatting with other players.
 However, we are looking to add additional functionality in the future.

-- Stadia Controller shortcut: On your controller, press and hold the Options and Menu buttons for 5 seconds to toggle the screen reader.
+When you're not playing a game, press and hold Options and Menu on your Stadia Controller for 5 seconds to toggle the screen reader.
 Stadia will tell you when the screen reader is switched on or off.

-Once you turn on the screen reader, it will stay on until you turn it off, as long as you continue to use the same device to pay on your TV.
+After you turn on the screen reader, it will stay on until you turn it off, as long as you continue to use the same device to pay on your TV.

 Each game has its own accessibility features.
 To find out which features your game has, check the game's detail page in the Stadia store.

 Each game in the Stadia store has its own accessibility options that you can use while playing.
-To find out which accessibility features a game has, open the game in the Stadia store and scroll down to Details.
+To find out which accessibility features a game supports, open the game in the Stadia store and scroll down to see its details.

 Possible game accessibility features:

-- Adjustable game interface: Ability to resize elements of the game interface, such as menus or HUDs
+- Adjustable game interface: Resize elements of the game interface, such as menus or HUDs.

-- Alternative communication options: Provides ability to communicate with other players without using text or voice, using methods such as a ping system
+- Alternative communication options: Use methods like a ping system to communicate with other players without using text or voice.

-- Brightness/contrast/gamma adjustment: Ability to adjust display intensity, the ratio of light to dark, and image brightness
+- Brightness/contrast/gamma adjustment: Adjust display intensity, the ratio of light to dark, or image brightness.

-- Button remapping: Ability to customize the buttons on your controller and keyboard
+- Button remapping: Customize the buttons on your controller or keyboard.

-- Captions for sound: Ability to see text captions on your screen for dialogue and other sounds
+- Captions for sound: View text captions on your screen for dialogue and other sounds.

-- Caption size control: Ability to adjust the text size of all in-game captions
+- Caption size control: Adjust the size of text for all in-game captions.

-- Dialogue subtitle size control: Ability to adjust the text size of in-game dialogue subtitles
+- Dialogue subtitle size control: Adjust the size of text for in-game dialogue subtitles.

-- Color blind support: Ability to adjust settings to accommodate color vision impairment
+- Color blind support: Adjust settings to accommodate color vision impairment.

-- Co-pilot mode: Allows using two controllers to play as a single player
+- Co-pilot mode: Allows the use of two controllers to play as a single player.

-- Difficulty levels: Ability to play an easier or harder version of the game
+- Difficulty levels: Play an easier or harder version of the game.

-- Motion sickness options: Ability to adjust settings that may cause motion sickness, such as motion blur, camera shake and weapon bob
+- Motion sickness options: Adjust settings that may cause motion sickness, such as motion blur, camera shake, and weapon bob.

-- Separate volume controls: Ability to adjust the volume of music, sound effects, and dialogues independently of each other
+- Separate volume controls: Adjust the volume of music, sound effects, and dialogue independently of each other.

-- Skip challenges: Ability to skip puzzles, decisions, and/or other challenges that may prevent game progress
+- Skip challenges: Skip puzzles, decisions, or other challenges that may prevent game progress.

-- Skip repeated button presses: Allows alternatives to repeated button presses in order to progress through the game
+- Skip repeated button presses: Allow alternatives to repeated button presses in order to progress through the game

-- Subtitles for dialogue: Ability to see on-screen text for dialogue
+- Subtitles for dialogue: View on-screen text for dialogue.

-- Training mode: Includes a mode to practice your in-game skills with no negative consequences
+- Training mode: Practice your in-game skills with no negative consequences.

 Other Stadia devices